 The Census So Far

 The Leadership Conference on Civil and Human Rights (LCCHR) tracks each U.S. state’s census response rate and compares it to past years to show which states may be lagging.
 As of now, the overall U.S. response rate is just above 63 percent, but many states are doing far worse.
-Just 53 percent of New Mexicans have responded thus far, compared to a 60 percent response rate in the 2010 census.
+Just 53 percent of New Mexicans have responded thus far, compared to a 60 percent response rate in 2010.

 New Mexico is a good case study because the state contains large populations that have been traditionally “hard-to-count” in the census.
-The state has relatively large indigenous and immigrant communities, two groups that often respond to the census at a much lower rate than the population overall.
-Often, marginalized communities end up further marginalized by incorrect census data, which could happen again this year.
+The state has relatively large indigenous and immigrant communities, two groups that often respond to the questionnaire at a much lower rate than the population overall.
+Often, marginalized communities end up further marginalized by incorrect data, which could happen again this year.

 How to Fill Out the Census